ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/class_and_related_concepts/class.md

 ![](class/image36.jpg)

-- It’s very useful for returning multiple value from a method
+- It's very useful for returning multiple value from a method
 - Also we can use it for accepting multiple values in one method parameter

 ![](class/image2.jpg)